The Seven Lively Arts

-The Seven Lively Arts is an American anthology series that aired on Sunday afternoons in 1957 on CBS television.
+The Seven Lively Arts is an American anthology series that aired on Sunday afternoons on CBS television from November 3, 1957, until February 16, 1958.
 The series was executive produced by John Houseman, and hosted by New York Herald Tribune critic John Crosby.
 Alfredo Antonini served as the musical director for several episodes.
 The title was taken from the influential book of the same name written by the cultural critic Gilbert Seldes, in which he argued that the low arts (comics, vaudeville) deserved as much critical attention as the high arts (opera, literature).

 The eleven programs produced were—not in order: